rabyj/EpiClass/README.md

 pip install -e . # you can also use 'uv'
 ```

+This installs the base requirements needed for training models, and EpiClass (`.`) as an editable package. (`-e`) It is suggested to install the package in editable mode to facilitate personal modifications.

-To install the environment for analysis notebooks or running tests:
+### Installation for analysis notebooks or running tests

 ```bash
 pip install -e .[extra_name] # adds requirements notebooks and utility scripts